MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/ddmrp-visual-and-collaborative-execution.md

 ## Track the status and planned orders for all decoupling points

 The **Demand driven MRP** workspace provides several tools with KPIs and overviews of the status of your decoupling point items and related planned orders.
-To open it, go to **Master planning \> Workspaces \> Demand driven MRP**. <!-- KFM: It would be nice to provide some more details here. -->
+To open it, go to **Master planning \> Workspaces \> Demand driven MRP**.

 ![The Demand driven MRP workspace.](media/ddmrp-workspace.png "The Demand driven MRP workspace")